Battle of the Books

 National Junior Honor Society (NJHS)

 NJHS is a prestigious organization, providing leadership opportunities for students who demonstrate excellence in four areas: Citizenship, Scholarship, Leadership, and Character.
-Nominations for participation will go out in the Spring of 2019.
+Nominations for participation go out in the Spring of each school year.

 Peterson Bay Field Trip